jexxa-projects/JLegMed/docs/architecture/002-fail-fast-approach.md

 ## Consequences

-* When implementing a specific filter, we provide an `init` method that is used to validate the configuration.
-* When using a lambda expression in filters that requires access to a technology stack, this property information must be handled using method `useProperties`.
+* When using a lambda expression in filters that requires access to a technology stack, this property information must be defined by using method `useProperties`.
+* To detect if a developer forgets to add this method, we assume that a lambda expression using `FilterContext` as parameter requires `useProperties` until it is explicitly negated with `noProperties
-* We must provide a uniform way to pass `Properties` information to the `object pool` of a specific technology stack so that it can be validated before assuming that the flowgraph is running
+* JLegMed passes all `Properties` information to initialized `object pools` so that they can validate their properties
-* This object pool must be initialized by its own static init method of the main-method so that it can register itself at JLegMed BootstrapRegistry.

-Alternative:
-* Instead of a static method invocation, we could use some kind of reflection mechanism.
-At the moment, we do not use this approach to simplify the support for native compilation